thinkinchicken/food-sales-predictions/README.md

 ## Machine Learning and Predictions
 Let's start diving into machine learning and whether we can train the data to help us predict item sales.
 We end up prepping the data by one hot encoding all the categorical features that are within the data set.
+This will allow the computer to understand the categorical variables and make predictions off of them.
 We will go through 4 different machine learning models of predicting Item Sales based off of selected features.
 The four models are:
 1) Linear Regression